Plymouth Meeting

 As has also been stated, the original structure remains, though it has undergone considerable alteration, being that section of the building nearest the older portion of the grave-yard.

 In the case of the original meeting-house, it is probable that the work was done voluntarily by members who were so situated that they could furnish material or labor.
 There is no reference on the Monthly Meeting minutes to the payment of bills, and Preparative Meetings were not in the eighteenth century meetings of record as they usually are at the present time.
 Anything deemed worthy was sent to the Monthly Meeting placed and was there on the record for permanent preservation.
-It is evident from the appearance of the meeting-house as it now stands, that it was built at two different periods, besides alterations and that different materials were used on each occasion.

 The older part was built of limestone while in the .newer portion a brownish sandstone was used.
 As to height, all portions are now the same, but for many years the upper portion was lower than the other.